Kidsgrove: History

 The town used to house the English Electric site on West Avenue, Nelson Industrial Estate.
-Over the years it went through various name changes: GEC, CEGELEC, Alstom, Converteam before finally General Electric.
+Over the years, it went through various name changes: GEC, CEGELEC, Alstom and Converteam, before finally General Electric.
 GE closed the Kidsgrove site in 2016 and the last remaining original building has since been demolished, leaving only the recently erected warehouse which is now under use of another company.